llMBQll/OmniLED/omni-led-plugins/system/README.md

 # System

-System application provides information about the following system resources:
+System plugin provides information about the following system resources:

 - CPU usage and temperature
 - GPU usage and temperature